Kasper Schmeichel: Leeds United

 On 27 May 2010, having been linked with both Premier League and Bundesliga clubs, Schmeichel signed a two-year contract with Leeds United, joining the club on 1 July 2010.
 Schmeichel was given the number 1 shirt at Leeds for the 2010–11 season and was made Leeds' first choice goalkeeper for the forthcoming season, ahead of Shane Higgs.
 He made his debut for the club on Saturday 7 August 2010 in Leeds' opening Football League Championship match against Derby County.
 Despite Leeds losing 2–1, Schmeichel put in an impressive performance, making several crucial saves during the match.
 After a string of impressive games for Leeds, Schmeichel was nominated for the August Championship Player of the Month award, but lost out to Queens Park Rangers winger Adel Taarabt.
-Schmeichel, however, did win Sky Sports Championship Player of the Month award for August.
+Schmeichel, however, did win the Sky Sports Championship Player of the Month award for August.

 After picking up a tendon injury in his foot, Schmeichel missed the game against Swansea City and was ruled out of Leeds' next few games.
 While out injured, Schmeichel appeared on Soccer AM as one of the guests on the show.
 After just under two months out, Schmeichel returned to the Leeds starting line-up against Cardiff City.
 He was set to play against Coventry City on 6 November, but due to the birth of his first child the night before, he missed the game.

 On 8 January 2011, Schmeichel helped Leeds earn a 1–1 draw against Arsenal in the FA Cup Third Round match at the Emirates Stadium.
 After the match, Arsenal captain Cesc Fàbregas commented that Schmeichel should have received the match ball for his performance.
-Although Leeds lost the replay 3–1, Schmeichel produced another impressive display (nearly scoring himself via a header) and he was subsequently named player of the FA Cup Third Round.
+Although Leeds lost the replay 3–1, Schmeichel produced another impressive display (nearly scoring himself via a header) and he was subsequently named player of the FA Cup third round.

 On 27 June 2011, Leeds announced they had accepted an undisclosed bid for him from Leicester City.
 With Schmeichel wanting to stay at Leeds for the remainder of his contract, he admitted that the decision to sell him was a real shock.
 However, Schmeichel said that moving to Leeds was the wrong move for him, particularly because he was made to feel unwelcome at the club because of his father's history.